SOME WAY HOME - Sample Pages

 #

 Bruce sulked most of the time the boys were with Patti.
 His salary, however, allowed her to pay all the bills, save a bit, and spend time with the boys.
 Every day with Patti and the kids was an adventure and every activity became a game the three relished.
 Baths were expeditions into a menagerie of rubber animals that squeaked and burped and splashed rudely about.
 Brushing teeth became monkey time with their faces mugging in the mirror.
 But whatever adventure each day uncovered, the evening was the best time of all.
 After their typically messy but hearty dinner was finished and set aside, the boys waited.
 They stood in the living room anticipating what would happen next, while Patti banged a few pots and pans in the kitchen to divert their attention.
+When the boys’ concentration finally, drifted away, Patti would pop out from around an unexpected corner.
+Usually she emerged in the guise of one animal or another, bouncing, leaping, prowling, or slithering.
+The boys were endlessly surprised and delighted.
+The three of them flew around the living room propelled by flapping arms, or lifted high by Patti to soar overhead.
+Finally, they would collapse into a writhing, tumbling mass of laughter and pretend growls, barks, woofs, meows and chirps, as suitably fitting.

 It was in this way, with play, that Dylan learned to walk and then to run.
 Much later, he began to talk in fractured sentences.
 With the exception of a few single words, Dylan talked much later than most children and even then, his words were garbled and inarticulate.
 Patti made a report to a social worker about his speech during the only follow-up visit from the agency.
 She was referred to a doctor who diagnosed recurring ear infections with intermittent hearing loss, which was a surprise since Dylan never fussed about his ears at all.